LightFoe/THM-WriteUp/Owasptop10/README.md

 # THMOwasptop10-WriteUp
 ## This is a Room of [TryHackMe](https://tryhackme.com/ "TryHackMe")
+Learn more of TryHackMe on :point_up_2: their website
 ### Write Up of the new THM room : Owasptop10
 Task 1 to 3 are just information about the challenge, just do a quick reading and let's start with day 1
 ***